 They have a handy section on response times which links to the Ministry of Health's Emergency Ambulance Service national performance reports.
 Look a bit closer and you'll see "For information about St John’s performance visit the performance section of their web site." which just leads us back to where we started!

 Thankfully, their annual reports contain some of the information we're after.
 Let's take the 2018 Annual report as an example.

 If we jump all the way to Page 50, we can see a breakdown of numbers with 533,669 ambulance emergency calls made.
 Another line item mentions 480,411 patients treated or transported by ambulance officers.
 If we were to very roughly assume that 1 call correlated with 1 patient, that would leave 53,258 calls that are never responded to.

-Obviously that’s not the whole picture.
-One call could be for a car crash with multiple injuries while the already deceased may not found as being “Patients treated or transported”.
-Similarly, it doesn’t take into account prank calls, duplicate calls and no-show patients who can’t cancel callouts.
+Obviously that's not the whole picture.
+One call could be for a car crash with multiple injuries while the already deceased may not be counted as "Patients treated or transported".
+Similarly, it doesn't take into account prank calls, duplicate calls and no-show patients who can't cancel callouts.